midani-47/High-Performance-Computing/README.md

 docker-compose logs -f

 # To check logs for a specific service
-docker-compose logs -f prediction_service
+docker-compose logs -f mpi_master
 ```

 This will automatically:

-1. Start the queue service on port 7501 (to avoid conflicts with existing services)
-2. Start the prediction service
+1. Start the MPI master node and 5 worker nodes
-3. Launch a web UI for testing at http://localhost:7600
+2. Launch a web UI for testing at http://localhost:7600

 Once started, open http://localhost:7600 in your browser to access the web UI for testing.